You’re holding it together for everyone else. But who’s holding you?

 What happens when you stop rushing your healing?

 When you stop rushing healing, therapy becomes deeper, more effective, and more sustainable.
-Many people find that traditional weekly therapy sessions—while helpful—do not always allow enough time for trauma processing, grief work, or nervous system regulation to fully occur.
+Many people find that traditional weekly therapy sessions, while helpful, do not always allow enough time for trauma processing, grief work, or nervous system regulation to fully occur.

 By slowing the pace and engaging in therapy intensives, clients are given extended, uninterrupted time to focus on emotional healing.
 This allows the body and mind to move out of survival mode and into a state where meaningful therapeutic work can happen.